apache/seatunnel/docs/en/connector-v2/source/Elasticsearch.md

 The fields of index.
 You can get the document id by specifying the field `_id`.If sink _id to other index,you need specify an alias for _id due to the Elasticsearch limit.
 If you don't config source, you must config `schema`.

+### query [map]

+Elasticsearch query language.
+You can control the range of data read

 ### scroll_time [String]